 Cheap tablets suffer the most in terms of the display quality but that is not the case here.
 The color accuracy, contrast and brightness are at the level you will find in much higher range display tablets.
 The 1080p display on a small screen makes it sharper than most other displays tablets.

-Display tablets are not portable.
-The12-inch display and fairly small form factor makes it the most portable display tablet.
-The cleaver wire minimizing design also helps in this.
+Display tablets are generally not portable.
+The12-inch display and fairly small form factor make it the most portable display tablet.